system-verification/cs-vscode-ext-ast/README.md

-# eXTester Workspace
+# CodeScene VSCode extension Automated System Test

-This repository hosts a minimal [ExTester](https://github.com/redhat-developer/vscode-extension-tester) setup you can use to UI-test Visual Studio Code extensions.
+This repository hosts [ExTester](https://github.com/redhat-developer/vscode-extension-tester) setup you can use to UI-test Visual Studio Code CodeScene extensions.
 It wires TypeScript-based Mocha tests into the `extest` CLI so you can rapidly validate extension flows in a headless or GUI run.

 ## Requirements